FEDERAL SKILLED WORKER

-The federal skilled worker class is a class of persons who are skilled workers and who may become permanent residents of Canada on the basis of their ability to become economically established in Canada and who intend to reside in a province other than the Province of Quebec.
+The federal skilled worker class is a class of persons who may become permanent residents of Canada on the basis of their ability to become economically established in Canada and who intend to reside in a province other than the Province of Quebec.

 These factors are part of a 100-point grid used to assess eligibility for the Federal Skilled Worker Program.
 You earn points for how well you do in each of the 6 factors.

 - Applicants under the FSW class need to have completed a minimum of Canadian high school.
 However, being the most competitive class of immigration, we highly recommend two post-secondary qualifications in order to score additional points in the skills transferability factor of Express Entry.
 The two qualifications could be two bachelor degrees, one bachelor and one Master’s degree, or a Postsecondary or Post Graduate diploma in addition to a three-year degree program.

 - Applicants get a maximum of 12 points for their age up to age 35, after which they lose 1 point for each year.
 At age 47 they get 0 points for their age.